 The CPSC requires that children’s pajamas for children aged 9 months to 14 years be snug fitting.
 The reasoning for this is that babies under 9 months aren’t as mobile and are thus less likely to come in contact with an open flame, which is why you might not see that bright yellow tag on clothing designed for our younger babies.
 It is also why loose fitting items, like newborn sleep gowns, are considered safe if they also meet the CPSC requirements for certain measurements.

-When it comes time to buy safe pajamas for your little ones, that bright yellow tag is a pretty good indicator that there won’t be any flame retardant on the pajamas you’re about to buy.
+When you’re shopping for safe pajamas for your little ones, that bright yellow tag is a pretty good indicator that there won’t be any flame retardant on the pajamas you’re about to buy.
 But for good measure, the CPSC also requires that the garment have a permanently affixed neck label that states WEAR SNUG FITTING.
 NOT FLAME RESISTANT.

 Third Party Laboratory Safety Testing of Children's Sleepwear